 After these considerations, it’s important to consider how your team feels about pets in the office.
 Consider issuing an anonymous employee survey to gather feedback about how your team feels about pets in the office.

-“If your office currently does not permit pets at work but you are considering becoming pet-friendly, your first step should be surveying existing employees on the idea, listening to feedback,” said Teresa Marzolph, people strategist and founder of Culture Engineered.
+“If your office currently does not permit pets at work but you are considering becoming pet-friendly, your first step should be surveying existing employees on the idea, listening to feedback,” said Teresa Marzolph, founder and people strategist at Culture Engineered.
 “Expressed concerns should lead to discussions.
 It’s important to understand the root of any objection.”

-According to Emmi Buck, public information specialist for Pierce County, Washington, pets can reduce stress and anxiety, which leads to a better work environment.
+According to Emmi Buck, associate director of media relations for Zen Media, pets can reduce stress and anxiety, which leads to a better work environment.

 “We’ve found that the majority of people love pets and are excited to have furry friends in the office,” she said.
 “Having your pet or a co-worker’s pet in the office is uplifting and brings a smile to your face.”

 Community pets have a way of bringing people together by breaking tension and providing comfort.
 This might make your employees more willing to step out of their comfort zones and socialize with their team.